 State law requires districts and community schools to administer the state-funded ACT or SAT to all grade 11 students in the spring of the school year.
 Each year, districts and schools will select the test to administer to their juniors.

-OCS has chosen to administer the ACT between February 25 -March 6.
+OCS has chosen to administer the ACT for students in 11th grade.

 Free Practice Test Sites